judsonlmoore/ibiza-realestate-jekyll/index.markdown

 layout: home
 ---

-# Welcome
+# Ibiza Real Estate Listings

+## Interactive Property Map

-Search for properties using the searchbar above.
+Search for properties using the searchbar above or the map below.

 There are {{ site.data.listings | size }} listings.